AS Course Outline

 What does the course aim to do?

 If you have ever wondered where it all started or what life is all about or whether we are all free, then you have already been doing philosophy.
-Indeed philosophy is the activity of using rational argument and logical thinking to shine light on life's big questions.
-By studying philosophy, you will gain a greater understanding of the world we live in and your own self.
-You will also form a greater appreciation of any of the other subjects you will be studying, be they science subjects such as Physics or Biology or arts subjects such as English or History.
+Philosophy is the activity of using rational argument and logical thinking to shine light on big questions.
+By studying philosophy, you will gain a deeper understanding of the world we live in and your own self.
+You will also form a greater appreciation of other subjects you will be studying, be they science subjects such as Physics or Biology or arts subjects such as English or History.

 Which topics will you study?